mishabsk/mishabsk/README.md

 🌱 In my free time, I build on Buildspace, study with Blockchains101, enjoy yoga, and cooking

-💞️ I’m looking to collaborate on Big Data Models, Exploratory Analysis..
+💞️ I’m looking to collaborate on Smart Contract Auditing, Token Development and Blockchain Research.

 📫 How to reach me: email me: Akshita.Misha.Bhasker@gmail.com